'Script School'

 Course Schedule & Homework Assignments

-• All Script School class sessions will take place during TSA's Study Hall workshops, which are held on the 1st and 3rd Wednesdays of the month from 7:00-8:30 pm cst unless otherwise noted.
+All Script School classes will take place on the 1st and 3rd Wednesdays of the month from 7:00-8:30 pm cst unless otherwise noted.

-• For best results, we encourage participants to tune in live, but past lessons will be available to TSA Members in the Member Portal.
-Non-members will not have access to the course archive.
+For best results, we encourage participants to tune in live, but past lessons will be available to TSA Members in the Member Portal.
+Non-members will not have access to the course archive until they join TSA.

-• Guest lecturers may be added as they become available - check TSA's Calendar for the latest updates.
+Dates for sessions are subject to change and guest lecturers may be added as they become available - check the TSA Calendar for the latest updates.

 First Semester